A newly established pest to Australia

 Left unchecked, numbers can increase quickly due to abundance of suitable host plants, fast reproductive cycle and ability to disperse long distances.

 Destruction of crops can happen almost overnight when population levels are high.

 Since 2016 FAW has spread quickly through Africa, the Indian subcontinent, China and south-east Asia.

-In January 2020 it was detected in far north Queensland and has since been found in northern Western Australia and Northern Territory.
+In January 2020 it was detected in far north Queensland and has since been found in northern Western Australia and the Northern Territory.
 In September 2020, it was detected in a FAW surveillance trap near Moree in northern New South Wales.
 In December 2020 FAW was found at a single location in East Gippsland in Victoria.
 It is now considered established in Australia.

 Despite multiple attempts, FAW has never been successfully eradicated from any country it has invaded.

 Does fall armyworm occur in Victoria?

-Given the ability of FAW to travel long distances, there is a potential for it to reach Victoria from time-to-time, most likely during warmer months (summer/autumn).
+Given the ability of FAW to travel long distances, there is potential for incursions into Victoria from the northern states, most likely during warmer months (summer/autumn).
 It is not yet known if FAW will be able to establish in Victoria.

 Eggs are laid on the underside of leaves in masses of 100-300 usually with a protective cover of fine bristles (Figure 2).